Workflows system limits

 ---|---|---|

-Workflows is optimized and tested for a set of core workforce identity and customer identity use cases. |
+Okta Workflows is optimized and tested for a set of core workforce identity and customer identity use cases. |

 Okta develops and curates an expanding library of importable templates.
-These are reviewed by Okta before they're released. |
+Okta reviews and tests templates before they're released. |

-Okta maintains a large set of native SaaS connectors that include easy API connectivity, improved usability and documentation, and optimizations such as built-in backoff and retry.
-See Connectors. |
+Okta maintains a large set of SaaS connectors.
+These connectors handle API calls through a user-friendly, no-code interface, with optimizations such as built-in backoff and retry. |

 Use cases can be classified approximately within three zones.